phonegap/phonegap-app-developer/README.md

 ### Adding Custom Plugins

-If you're a developer interested in creating your own custom build of the PhoneGap Developer App, that this section is for you!
+If you're a developer interested in creating your own custom build of the PhoneGap Developer App, then this section is for you!

 Since the PhoneGap Developer app bundles `phonegap` as a npm dependency and treats the `platforms/` and `plugins/` as artifacts, you'll find that it is very easy to add your own plugins and alter other aspects of the app.

+You may visit the [PhoneGap docs](http://docs.phonegap.com/references/developer-app/custom-build/ios/) for a more in-depth guide or follow the steps below.

 First, [Setup](#user-content-setup) the project on your local system.